Coal Oil Point seep field: History

-It had been commonly assumed that the local Chumash Native Americans used COP seep oil washed up on the beaches to seal their plank canoes and baskets.
-However, archaeologists assert that the mainland Chumash in fact used asphalt from nearby onshore seeps in beach cliffs.
-These seeps must be sourced from a similar subsurface reservoir system, but exposure to oxidation is required to make the material hard and useful.
+Archaeologists found that the mainland Chumash used asphalt from nearby onshore seeps in beach cliffs to seal their plank canoes and baskets.
+These seeps must be sourced from a similar subsurface reservoir system, but exposure to oxidation makes the material hard and useful.

 In February 2019, a rare hoodwinker sunfish (Mola tecta) washed ashore on Sands Beach in the Coal Oil Point Reserve.

 Scientific Investigations

 The location of the COP seep field offshore from the University of California, Santa Barbara (UCSB) has situated it as a natural laboratory for study of the phenomena of oil and gas introduced into the ocean from the sea bed, along with the role of geologic methane from seeps worldwide in the global methane budget.
 Since the 1990s almost a dozen UCSB researchers along with their graduate students have studied the geology, chemistry, oceanography and ecology of the marine seep system at COP.
 Many of these studies were in partnership with oil companies including Mobil and Venoco, which produced oil from reservoirs below the seeps, and the U.S. Geological Survey and California State Lands Commission.